 Sartiglia – Oristano

-The Sartiglia (also known as Sartilla or Sartilia), whose origins date back to the Middle Ages, is celebrated every year in Oristano on the last Sunday and Tuesday of the Carnival (March 3 and 5, 2019).
+The Sartiglia (also known as Sartilla or Sartilia), whose origins date back to the Middle Ages, is celebrated every year in Oristano on the last Sunday and Tuesday of the Carnival this year on February Sunday the 23rd and on Tuesday the 25th, 2020).

 The name of the joust comes from the Castilian word Sortija (‘wedding ring’), which in turns comes from Latin (sorticola, ‘ring’, is a diminutive of sors, ‘luck’).